cognitedata/oryx/README.md

 let (>=>) a b = compose a b
 ```

-The `compose` function is the magic that sews it all togheter and explains how you can curry the `HttpHandler` to generate a new `NextFunc` that you give to next `HttpHandler`.
-If the first handler fails, the next handler will be skipped.
+The `compose` function is the magic that sews it all togheter and explains how we curry the `HttpHandler` to generate a new `NextFunc` that we give to next `HttpHandler`.

 ```fs
     let compose (first : HttpHandler<'a, 'b, 'r, 'err>) (second : HttpHandler<'b, 'c, 'r, 'err>) : HttpHandler<'a,'c,'r, 'err> =